mobi-nex/adborc/README.md

-# ADBORC
+# AdbOrc

-`adborc` makes it easy to create psuedo-distributed network of android devices.
+*AdbOrc* makes it easy to create psuedo-distributed network of android devices.
 It is a simple wrapper around `adb` that allows you to easily share devices with other users on your network.
 Securely share your devices within your network for testing, debugging or development.

 ## Overview

-There are three modes of operation for a network node in `adborc`:
+There are three modes of operation for a network node in AdbOrc:

 1. *Supplier* - A machine on the network that has one or more android devices attached to it. *Supplier*, as the name implies, supplies